runaalam/ega/README.md

 # e-Guardian Angel project
-An iOS Application with Parse, written in Swift 1.x whcih implements the e-Guradian Angel project
+An iOS Application with Parse, written in Swift 1.x whcih implements the e-Guradian Angel project.
+For details, check `docs` for more details.